BnMcGn/clath/README.md

 - If it is null, :clath-destination in the current session will be checked.
 - If all of these fail, Clath will redirect the user to "/"

 The login URL will accept a destination parameter.
 This is placed in the `*login-destination*` for later reference.
+If the login URL is being generated for the logout page, the destination should probably not be set, lest the user get stuck in a loop.
+Clath will set `*in-logout-page*` when the logout page function is called.
+The code that generates the login link should check for it.

 Clath will also watch for 403 responses coming from down chain and display the not-logged-in page.
 When it does so, it stores the current URL in the session under :clath-destination.